wistia/wistia-open-docs/_posts/playlists.md

 ## Creating a Video Playlist

 To get started, go into a project in your Wistia account you wish to create a playlist for.
-Next, select "Playlist embed" from the Project Actions menu as shown on the right.
+Next, select "Get Playlist" from the Project Actions menu as shown below.

+{% post_image hashed_id: '0441c26b85ebc4f3ceab93e239442d7e0e7857cc', width: 300, class: 'center' %}

-Once you have selected the "Playlist embed" option, you will be taken to a page where you can customize your playlist and get the embed code.
+Once you have selected the "Get Playlist" option, you will be taken to a page where you can customize your playlist and get the embed code.
 An example of this customization screen can be seen below.

-{% post_image hashed_id: '97fdeb14dc8765354e9769122a782f4cfb5c35c7', class: 'center' %}
+{% post_image hashed_id: '9aee4f07f093a07b72f70e8c2aa8439017043fd2', class: 'center' %}

-Choose the **theme** you want to use, the **size** for the embedded playlist, and other customization settings on the SuperPlaylist builder.
+Choose the **theme** you want to use, the **size** for the embedded playlist, and other customization settings here.
+These settings will override any customizations you may have applied to the individual videos in your playlist with [Customize]({{ '/customizing-your-video' | post_url }}).

 {{ "There are some functionalities in our app that don't work as fully as we'd like them to with Playlists.
 If you have questions about any of them, just drop us a line at support@wistia.com." | note }}